Rent payment by the tenant

 not paying or paying part of the rent and expenses can be a cause of loss of the right to remain in the premises.

-The landlord can claim for 3 years any outstanding charges or rent, including after the departure of the tenant.
+The lessor may claim during 3 years any outstanding charges or rents, including after the departure of the tenant.

 This deadline also applies to the tenant who has paid too much and wants to be reimbursed for the overpayment.